sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 ## Final classes

-Some classes and methods are now `final` and should not be overridden:
+Some classes and methods are now `final` and should not be overwritten:

 * `Sonata\Admin\AbstractAdmin::getActionButtons`
 * `Sonata\Admin\AbstractAdmin::getBatchActions`